JaroslavHolecek/MatchDraw/README.md

 # MatchDraw
 JavaScript library for draw of matches on various type of competition.

-See JS/showroom.js how to use high-level functions.
+See JS/showroom_[...].js how to use high-level functions.

 ## Supported type - actual
     - every2every : aka table or Round-robin https://en.wikipedia.org/wiki/Round-robin_tournament, every individal plays against each other
-    - one4each : aka one round of Swiss https://en.wikipedia.org/wiki/Swiss-system_tournament, every individual has one oponent, based on weights between each double of individuals, into weights is possible encode various of possible constraints
+    - one4each : aka one round of Swiss https://en.wikipedia.org/wiki/Swiss-system_tournament, every individual has one oponent, based on weights between each double of individuals, into weights is possible encode various constraints like same club, distance in order etc...

 # TODO
+    - remove edges of already drawen match in generate_weights() -> somehow code on only one place -> unite generate_weights_compensatory() with generate_weights()
     - good names for tournament/counting types
     - Test for Tournaments/Matches/Participants
     - KO type